Bipsync/FMMigration/README.md

 ## Installation

 FMMigration depends of FMDB library to work.
 So first, configure the FMDB library into your Xcode project.

 After that, copy the files in [FMMigration folder](http://github.com/felipowsky/FMMigration/tree/master/FMMigration/FMMigration) into your project.

-It's done!
+You're ready to go!

 ## Usage

 To do a schema migration you need to instantiate a `FMMigrationManager` and setup a list of migrations.
-You should do this at the beginning of you application to ensure that your database will be updated to perform queries/statments properly.
+You should do this at the beginning of your application to ensure that the database will be updated to perform queries/statments properly.

-Each element in the list of migrations needs to be a instance of `FMMigration`.
+Each element in the list of migrations needs to be an instance of `FMMigration`.

 To execute the schema migration process you just call `migrateWithMigrations` method from `FMMigrationManager`.